amit1021/EX2-oop/README.md

 **initiateGame: initiate the graph, Fruits and Robots of the game.

-**MyGameGui: drew the graph, Fruits and Robot. start the tow type of the game.
+**MyGameGui: this class responsible for the presentation of the graph, Robots and Fruits.
+start the two type of the game.

 **Utils: all the help function in the various classes.